will-chung/cse110-w21-group7/onboard.md

 ## Building the APP
 - For our minification step we used Gulp.
 Gulp helps to remove overhead (node_modules/ which we used for development, artifacts, etc.) in addition to minifying files.
 ## Deploying the APP
-- The RIVER bullet Journal is published through GitHub Pages, so once the changes in the pull requests are merged, the changes to the web app can be seen right away.
+- The RIVER Bullet Journal is published through GitHub Pages, so once the changes in the pull requests are merged, the changes to the web app can be seen right away.